Reviews You Can Rely On

 The right winter jacket is the key to staying cozy in cold weather.
 What makes a jacket right for you depends on your climate, daily commute, and favorite wintertime activities.
 A casual parka with thick down encased in non-waterproof nylon will keep you warm but not dry in a wet storm.
 It won't be the best option if you live in the Pacific Northwest.
 A hardcore jacket built to keep you toasty when standing around in negative temperatures won't work for a technical ski tour or ice climbing outing.
-We have tested and personally used more heavy winter jackets than we can count, and we hope that our experience helps you make an informed decision.
+We have tested and worn more heavy winter jackets than we can count.
+We hope that our experience helps you make an informed decision.

 Below, we break down the features and construction details to consider when choosing a winter jacket.
 In our women's winter jacket review, we focus on casual parkas and jackets made to keep you warm while walking, standing, or sitting in cold weather.

-If you need technical layers for winter activities like running or cross-country skiing, check out our women's down, insulated synthetic and softshell jacket reviews.
+If you need technical layers for winter activities like running or cross-country skiing, check out our women's women's down jacket review, women's synthetic insulated jacket review, and our women's softshell jacket review.
 We also have a women's ski jacket review if you'll be hitting the slopes.

 Insulation

 Where you live and how you spend your time outside determine how much insulation you need to stay warm.
 If you're out chopping wood, feeding livestock, or running from the car to the office, you can get away with something lighter.
-If you're standing around for the bus or counting birds at a field station, you'll want a much warmer jacket.
+If you're standing around the tailgate, waiting for the bus, or counting birds at a field station, you'll want a much warmer jacket.

 Most manufacturers don't temperature-rate their jackets like they do their sleeping bags.
 (Canada Goose is the exception.)
 Look to our warmth rating chart in the review to determine which jackets work in the coldest conditions.